To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 Motorcyclists who are riding near intoxicated, distracted, or otherwise reckless drivers unintentionally heighten their risk of injury.
 Other common causes of motorcycling accidents include:

-If unsafe road conditions (i.e., potholes, crumbling pavement, excessive road debris, lack of signage, etc.) contribute to a motorcyclist’s injuries, the county or state government could bear civil liability and may be cited in legal claims subsequently filed by the injured party and his or her motorcycle accident lawyer.
+If unsafe road conditions (i.e., potholes, crumbling pavement, excessive road debris, lack of signage, etc.) contribute to a motorcyclist’s injuries, the county or West Virginia state government could bear civil liability and may be cited in legal claims subsequently filed by the injured party and his or her motorcycle accident lawyer.

 Serious motorcycle collisions often leave people struggling with substantial financial expenses combined with physical and emotional pain and other struggles.
 When you are injured in a motorcycle crash, you should have strong motorcycle accident lawyers by your side.

 Some of the most common injuries sustained in West Virginia motorcycle collisions include:

 Since motorcycle crash injuries are often catastrophic in nature, it may be advisable for family members to contact a legal professional on an injured motorcyclist’s behalf.
 West Virginia law puts a two-year time limit on most motorcycle collision cases, and claims filed after the deadline expires are at risk of being dismissed.
 The two-year filing deadline starts on the date of the accident, making it important for you or a family member to contact a diligent motorcycle accident attorney as soon as possible.
 Legal claims could take weeks, if not months, to process.
 Acting with haste may therefore be essential to processing your case in a timely manner.

-Commonly requested damages in motorcycle accident cases include:
+Commonly requested damages in motorcycle accident cases that our West Virginia lawyers often deal with include:

 If a motorcyclist passes away as a result of his or her injuries, their surviving loved ones could file wrongful death claims.
 Such claims may be filed in West Virginia by surviving spouses, parents, siblings, children, and any other financially dependent members of the decedent’s family.
 The term ‘children’ includes biological, adopted, and stepchildren.
 However, West Virginia courts limit the recovery of non-economic damages to $250,000 and $500,000 for catastrophic injury damages.